 Article Type: Research Article | First Published: January 16, 2015

 The aging process is complex and affects a variety of functions, including lower defense capability of the immune system.
 The immune activity, as most of physiological functions, decreases with age.
 The principal alterations in humoral immune response are associated with concentration of immunoglobulins, amount and activity of B cells and also the changes in the affinity of the antibodies.
-The current study aimed to analyze the levels of IgG and ...
+The current study aimed to analyze the levels of IgG and IgM antibodies of elderly and young people and to ...

 Open Access DOI:10.23937/2378-3672/1410002